Usual episode on Tuesday, holiday snap today thanks to http://www.chania.gr

 Sir John turned to look at his wife.
 “How interesting, I wonder… oh look it’s starting.”

 The gentle susurration of whispering voices stopped and a man walked in the room.
 He wore a turban on his head with an ornate jewel at the forehead.
-His clothes were equally flamboyant with a vibrant pattern with an oriental feel.
+His clothes were equally flamboyant, having a vibrant pattern with an oriental feel.

 “Namaste, my congregation,” intoned the man.
 There was a mumbled response from the crowd.
 The man looked imperiously across the room, his eyes glancing at Marie and Sir John.
 The man remained standing and held out his arms.
 He closed his eyes and breathed deeply and noisily.
 “I am now contacting the spirit world,” he said.
 When he spoke again his voice had changed.
 It was more nasal with a drowsy, sing-song quality.
 The crowd was completely silent.